midas-research/audino/README.md

 ## Contribute to project

 ### Postgres Setup
-Download and setup postgres on use the credentials for any postgres service on the cloud.
-Update the postgres configuration in `.env.run` and `docker-compose.yml` file.
+Download and setup postgres on your machine or use the credentials for any postgres service on the cloud.
+Update the postgres configuration in `.env`.

 ### Backend Setup
 Create and activate a virtual environment in python using the following steps :-